 TAF's compliance success depends on our ability to recognize potential problems, our individual decisions to avoid those problems, and our collective effort to identify and remedy existing problems.

 Maintaining compliance and reporting potential non-compliance is an essential part of all TAF employees' job functions and the duties of all TAF supervisors, managers, and directors.
-Compliance and reporting non-compliance are non-delegable duties.
+Compliance and reporting non-compliance are not duties that can be delegated.